If you think you or someone you know may have a gambling problem, call the toll-free Problem Gambling HELPline at 1-888-781-4357 and choose option 2.

 The Lottery provides up to $214,000 annually to the S.D.
 Department of Social Services (the program was formerly housed under the Department of Human Services) to pay for problem gambling treatment services.
 Through the

-end of FY14, the Lottery has provided more than $3.2 million to pay for
+end of FY15, the Lottery has provided nearly $3.4 million to pay for

 problem gambling treatment services.
 Treatment is confidential.

 The Lottery also participates in Problem Gambling Awareness Month each year with a special marketing campaign in conjunction with the National Council on Problem Gambling, and the National Countil on Problem Gambling holiday campaign aimed at fighting underage gambling by reminding the public that lottery tickets are not appropriate gifts for people under the age of 18.